 Vintage Test Instruments

 My vintage test instrument collection is predominatly HP, with a few Tektronix and others mixed in.
-They are mostly higher end instruments, with a bend on RF/microwave.
-When I get the instruments, as gifts, off eBay or lab rejects, they usually never work.
-Or if they do, they will fail shortly thereafter.
-Not to worry, we always get them to work.
+They are mostly rather high end instruments, with a bend on RF/microwave.
+When I get the instruments, as gifts, off eBay or lab rejects, they usually don't work.
+Or if they do, they fail shortly thereafter.
+Not to worry, I always get them to work.
 The repairs are chronicled on the CuriousMarc YouTube channel.
-Here you will find more info and links supplementing the videos.
+Here you will find more detailed info and links supplementing the videos.